MicrosoftDocs/SupportArticles-docs/support/windows-server/performance/user-defined-dcs-doesnt-run-as-scheduled.md

 ## Cause

 Starting in version 1703, the way that scheduled tasks are automatically created for data collector sets changed.
-As a result of the change, the actions for these tasks are not created correctly.
+As a result of the change, the actions for these tasks aren't created correctly.

 ## Resolution